 10 Rotterdam parks you just have to visit

-Spring is finally here and we’re yearning to get out of those uni buildings after class to sunbathe, picnic, and chill out with our friends.
+Summer is here and we’re yearning to get out of those uni buildings after class to sunbathe, picnic, and chill out with our friends.
 You can always find a spot around campus, but why miss out on the beautiful parks that Rotterdam has to offer?
 Here are 10 of them to get you started.

 - Kralingse Bos: The biggest city park in Rotterdam – and pretty close to the university.
 It boasts a gorgeous lake, and was awarded the title Best Public Space in the Netherlands (2007).
 Lie back on the grass and watch the clouds drift by, or walk the paths and spot several species of birds among the trees.